 A link of words I enjoyed The lost words

 9/17/20 Optimistic, Empathy On a short drive today I thought to myself “I am in my sixties, I am an optimistic person” with the empathy to feel your emotions when you tell your stories.
 Sheryl and Peggy by besties so loved me for that, I loved their love.
 Two simple yet powerful words optimistic n empathy.
 I never really met or even cared to know of them, I was happy not to be labeled by a word-interesting what we can think.
-I want to say shocking but it could be mis interpreted a bit to strongly.
+I want to say shocking but it could be misinterpreted a bit too strongly.
 It was definitely a very memorable moment when I realized back in the mid 90’s.
-That when I tell most people my tell that they can not grasp onto the emotions I felt or feeling as I speak.
-That all my life till this moment I speak of, I felt they were sharing my excitement that I was sharing it with them.
+When I tell most people my story that they can not grasp onto the emotions I felt or am feeling as I speak.
+That all my life till this moment I speak of, I felt they were sharing my excitement that I was sharing with them.
 It is not true.
-Many do not feel from you as you can from them-what a life viewing change that was!
+Many do not feel from you as you can from them-what a life-viewing change that was!

 Self-awareness a link to understand

 When I first read this page above the word commitment I found the words they used for “he” to sound much harsher than the words chosen for “her” in the examples.
 Is it just me I wonder.
 Then I was saddened to see a word affirmation listed last on the page.
 Affirmation is something I feel all beings want and our society lacks, I thought all these years.
 I would always want an affirmation over any commitment, funny the power of words.